hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Access Token is sync-ed](/img/postman-setup-sync-token-at-top-folder.png "Sync access token")

-After the access token is synced, you can then issue any REST API request by selecting the appropriate REST API request.
-For this example, you are going to issue the REST API to show all of the storage systems connected to the DSCC.
-Here are some of the parameters that will be recommended to be set:
+After the access token is synced-up, you can then issue any REST API request by selecting the appropriate REST API request.
+For this example, you are going to issue the REST API to show all of the storage systems connected to the DSCC (**Get all Storage systems**).
+Select the **Headers (7)** to display the parameters of the REST API header and note that the Authorization parameter contains the valid access token.

-* The environment must set to the above mentioned environment (i.e. **DSCC Testing** based on the current example)
+* Note that, the environment selection (at top right menu) must be set to the above mentioned environment (DSCC testing) using the **V** button for this current exercise.

 ![Use the correct environment](/img/postman-set-correct-environment.png "Correct Environment Variable")